 10. Widen the scope of your advertising.

-It’s not enough to place an ad in the Help Wanted section of the local newspaper anymore; your chances of attracting the employees you want will be much better if you broaden your advertising.
-Place ads in places such as job websites and college/university campus boards, for example.
-Advertise in other towns or cities.
-See 7 Easier Ways to Find Employees for more ideas on spreading the word about your employee search and hiring tips.
+It’s not enough to place an ad in your local newspaper anymore.
+Your chances of attracting the employees you want will be much better if you broaden your advertising.

 Make Yours the Offer They Can't Refuse

-There are qualified people out there who can do what you need done – you just need to attract them to the positions your small business is offering.
-Developing an employee recruitment policy based on the tips above will give you a better chance of attracting the high quality employees you’re looking for.
+There are qualified people who can do what you need done – you just need to attract them to the positions your small business is offering.
+Developing an employee recruitment policy based on the tips above will give you a better chance to recruit the high quality employees you’re looking for.